Division of Parramatta

 The Division of Parramatta is an Australian electoral division in the state of New South Wales.
 It was created in 1900 and was one of the original 65 divisions contested at the first federal election.
 It is based in the western suburbs of Sydney.
 The current member, since the 2022 federal election, is Andrew Charlton, a member of the Australian Labor Party.

 Parramatta is a diverse electorate with large immigrant communities from India and China, and has a higher than average university education rate according to the 2016 census.
 At the time of the 2022 Australian federal election, 12% of Parramatta's population possessed Chinese ancestry.

 Geography

 Parramatta is based in the western suburbs of Sydney.
 Besides Parramatta, it includes Camellia, Carlingford, Constitution Hill, Dundas, Dundas Valley, Ermington, Harris Park, Mays Hill, North Parramatta, Oatlands, Pendle Hill, Rosehill, Rydalmere, Telopea, Wentworthville and Westmead; and parts of Clyde, Eastwood, Epping, Granville, Melrose Park, North Rocks, Northmead, Old Toongabbie, Seven Hills, South Wentworthville and Toongabbie.

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+When the division was created in 1900, it covered all of north-west Sydney and the Blue Mountains.
+In 1906, it was shifted east to cover the Central Coast but lost all areas in the Blue Mountains.
+Within Sydney, it lost almost all areas west of Parramatta, but gained areas to the east up to Chatswood (but not inclusive).
+In 1913, it was significantly shrunk in area, losing all of Central Coast and most areas west of Hornsby.
+However, it expanded towards the south-east up to the Sydney Harbour at Waverton and eastwards up to the Middle Harbour at Northbridge, gaining North Shore areas such as Chatswood.

+In 1922, the division was shifted back towards the west, losing all areas east of Ryde, and was significantly expanded to the west, regaining areas north-west, west and south-west of Parramatta.
+In 1933, it was significantly shrunk again, losing most of the areas in the west to the Division of Robertson.
+It also gained areas to the east in the Upper North Shore.
+It lost those Upper North Shore areas in 1949.

+From 1949 until 1976, the division covered Parramatta and areas to the north-east in the Northern Suburbs such as Epping, Eastwood and Carlingford.
+In 1977, the boundaries were significantly altered to cover Parramatta and areas to the west instead, with the previous areas becoming the Division of Dundas.
+It regained some areas in the Northern Suburbs (up to Carlingford) in 1984 and 1992, the latter coinciding with the abolition of Dundas.
+Since then, the division covered a similar area, with minor boundary changes during redistributions.